ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ca.md

 ---
-title: 'Publishing a website on your web hosting plan'
+title: 'Publishing a website on your Web Hosting plan'
 slug: web_hosting_how_to_get_my_website_online
-excerpt: 'Find how to publish a website on your OVHcloud web hosting plan'
+excerpt: 'Find how to publish a website on your OVHcloud Web Hosting plan'
 section: 'Getting started'
 order: 2
 ---